TezBaydu/Milestone-Project-2-Holiday/test.md

 - Contact background Teddy as landscape not looking good on less than desktop versions and having to use contain
     * Changed to beach people and looks much better as is a larger spacious image with smaller elements

+- Navbar toggler button for mobile versions making navigation confusing
+    * As there are only 3 selections, toggler button removed and sizes adjusted. removed Home button for Mobile as this is selectable by pressing Staycation Britain logo.